-Get the capital investment you need for the future of your organization
+Boost major donations – Get the capital investment by Major Donations you need for the future of your organization

 Whether you are a hospital, university, college, museum or other non-profit organization, if you are leading a capital campaign you know that a substantial amount of your fundraising total comes from a small number of major donors.
-Major donors give the largest gifts – gifts that enable new infrastructure to be built, game-changing innovation to be realized or an endowment for the future.
+Donors giving major donations bring the largest gifts – gifts that enable new infrastructure to be built, game-changing innovation to be realized or an endowment for the future.
 Major donors are also likely to donate more than once – if you build lasting relationships with them and demonstrate a return on their investment.

 If you are fundraising for a new initiative, or are looking for ways to strengthen relationships with your existing donors, we have five strategies to help you boost contributions from major donors to your organization.